Improved Central Limit Theorem and bootstrap approximations in high dimensions: Introduction

 In fact, all our results apply to a more general version of the statistic $T_n$:

-where $t$ is a vector in $\mathbb R^p$, which reduces to \eqref{eq: statistic first} if we set $t = 0_p$.
+where $a=(a_1,\dots,a_p)'$ is a vector in $\mathbb R^p$, which reduces to \eqref{eq: statistic first} if we set $a = 0_p$.
 In most applications mentioned above, the former version \eqref{eq: statistic first} is sufficient but there are some applications where the more general version \eqref{eq: statistic second} is required; for example, the latter was used by Bai, Shaikh, and Santos in \cite{BSS19} to extend the method of testing moment inequalities proposed in \cite{RSW14} for the case of a small number of inequalities to the case of a large number of inequalities.
 For the rest of the paper, we will therefore work with the more general version \eqref{eq: statistic second} of the statistic $T_n$.
 In addition, we emphasize that our results can be equally applied with

-by replacing the $p$-dimensional vectors $X_i - \mu + t$ with the $2p$-dimensional vectors whose first $p$ components are equal to $X_i - \mu + t$ and the last $p$ components are equal to $-(X_i - \mu + t)$.
+by replacing the $p$-dimensional vectors $X_i - \mu + a$ with the $2p$-dimensional vectors whose first $p$ components are equal to $X_i - \mu + a$ and the last $p$ components are equal to $-(X_i - \mu + a)$.

-To prove \eqref{eq: empirical bootstrap introduction}, we develop a novel, iterative, version of the randomized Lindeberg method.
-A key feature of our approach is that we carry out a careful analysis of the coefficients in the Taylor expansion, underlying the Lindeberg method.
-In particular, we use a new exponential inequality for weighted sums of exchangeable random variables and apply the Lindeberg method iteratively in combination with an anti-concentration inequality for maxima of Gaussian processes to bound these coefficients, which substantially improves upon the original randomized Lindeberg method proposed in \cite{DZ17}.
+To prove \eqref{eq: empirical bootstrap introduction}, we develop a novel and iterative version of the randomized Lindeberg method.
+A key feature of our approach is that we carry out a careful analysis of the coefficients in the Taylor expansion underlying the Lindeberg method.
+In particular, we apply the Lindeberg method iteratively in combination with an anti-concentration inequality for maxima of Gaussian processes to bound these coefficients, which substantially improves upon the original randomized Lindeberg method proposed in \cite{DZ17}.
 In addition, we sharpen the Gaussian approximation bounds for the multiplier processes developed in \cite{K19b} using Stein's kernels.
-In turn, to prove \eqref{eq: randomization introduction}, we establish a new connection between the Rademacher bootstrap and the randomization tests, as discussed in \cite{LR05}, using a recent result from the computer science literature on pseudo-random number generators by O'Donnell, Servedio, and Tan, derived in \cite{OST18}, which provides an anti-concentration inequality for maxima of Rademacher processes.
-Finally, to prove \eqref{eq: or 1} and \eqref{eq: or 2}, we apply the original randomized Lindeberg method as developed in \cite{DZ17}.
+In turn, to prove \eqref{eq: randomization introduction}, we establish a new connection between the Rademacher bootstrap and the randomization tests, as discussed in \cite{LR05}, using a recent result from the computer science literature on pseudo-random number generators by O'Donnell, Servedio, and Tan \cite{OST18}, which provides an anti-concentration inequality for maxima of Rademacher processes.
+Finally, to prove error bounds \eqref{eq: or 1} and \eqref{eq: or 2}, we apply the original randomized Lindeberg method as developed in \cite{DZ17}.